eigentaylor/eigentaylor.github.io/_previews/2026-02-25-gibbard-satt.md

 This is a very natural property to expect from a voting system, which is not satisfied by many in common use.
 For example, Ranked Choice Voting or IRV is famously not monotonic.
 If a voter moves the current winner up to the top of their ranking, then that can take away votes from someone else and change the elimination order, which can result in a candidate losing by getting more votes.

-We will show that the relative positioning properties we have shown in the previous Lemmas imply that our strategyproof voting system *must* be monotonic.
+We will show that the relative positioning properties we have shown in the previous results imply that our strategyproof voting system *must* be monotonic.

 > **Proposition:** If $$f$$ is strategyproof and respects citizen sovereignty, then $$f$$ is **monotonic**.